LoopKit/looptips/docs/settings/settings.md

 In your traditional pump, the DIA, using a linear model, was used to give a correction because blood glucose is stuck high or going low...in other words, DIA was used as a rough approximation to correct off-target blood glucose.
 It doesn't have to be rocket science then since we're making an approximation because some other numbers (carbohydrate count, basal rates, ISF, etc) weren't behaving the way we were expecting either and therefore leading to an off-target blood glucose.

 With the release of Loop 3, all insulin types use a realistic model, so you will not be selecting a DIA.
-These models will help prevent insulin stacking as you begin Loop.
+These models help prevent insulin stacking as you begin Loop.
 You can read more about insulin models and how they help determine the active insulin over time in the [LoopDocs: Algorithm](https://loopkit.github.io/loopdocs/operation/algorithm/overview) pages.

-With Loop 3, you will select the Insulin Type you use, such as Humalog, Novalog, Aphidra, Fiasp or Lyumjev.
+With Loop 3, you will select the Insulin Type you use, such as Novalog, Humalog, Apidra, Fiasp or Lyumjev.
 Each is associated with the appropriate exponential model for onset and peak action times.

 ### Basal Rates

-Basal rates are the keystone of you therapy settings.
+Basal rates are the keystone of your therapy settings.
 Establishing a quality basal schedule is setting yourself up for successful looping.
 Personally, we find testing basal rates can be pretty painless and doesn't require days of fasting.
 Instead, look for easy opportunities.
 If you are willing to open-loop test, that is going to give the most accurate information in the quickest way.

 It's a pretty easy test.
 Turn off your loop or open loop.
 Don't eat food, don't do crazy exercise, don't sit in a hot tub.
 Just have a relaxing average time period and see if your basal rates are able to hold you roughly steady.
 It doesn't matter if you are at target or not; the idea is to simply have zero extra active insulin from any boluses or corrections and watch what happens during those hours.
 Typically you would want to see about 3-4 hours of blood glucose without the influence of food boluses or activity.
 You can even try this tip: [Loop and Learn: Basal Testing in Closed Loop](https://www.loopandlearn.org/basal-testing-in-closed-loop/)